SergeyZaika/install-on-ubuntu20.04_wordpress_with_nginx_mariadb_php/README.md

 Basic knowledge of Ansible and server configuration Variables
 General Variables
-domain: The domain name or IP address for your site.
+domain: The domain name or IP address for your first site.
 second_domain: The domain name or IP address for your second site.
 ubuntu_user: The username for your Ubuntu server (default: ubuntu).
 php_version: Version of PHP to be installed (e.g., "8.2").
-db_name: The name of the WordPress database.
+db_name: The name of the WordPress database for the first site.
-db_user: The username for the WordPress database.
-db_password: The password for the WordPress database user.
+db_name_second: The name of the WordPress database for the second site.
-root_db_password: The root password for MariaDB.
-wordpress_admin_user: The admin username for WordPress.
+db_user: The username for the WordPress databases.
-wordpress_admin_password: The admin password for WordPress.
-wordpress_admin_email: The admin email for WordPress.
-remote_wordpress_file: Path to the downloaded WordPress archive.
-Note: You need to prepare the WordPress archive yourself and download it to the specified path.
-The file should be in .tar.gz format.
 wordpress_install_dir: Installation directory for the WordPress site.
 second_wordpress_install_dir: Installation directory for the second WordPress site.
+backup_dir: Directory to store backup files on the remote host.
 Secret Variables
-The sensitive data (e.g., passwords) are stored in a separate vars_secret.yaml file, which is encrypted using Ansible Vault.
+The sensitive data (e.g., passwords) are managed using two separate files:

-Creating the vars_secret.yaml File
+vars_secret.yaml: Secret variables for the first site. vars_secret_second.yaml: Secret variables for the second site.
-You need to create the vars_secret.yaml file with the following structure:
+You need to create these files with the following structure:

 yaml
 Copy code